kdaley2024/Contest-Github/README.md

 One limb is removed in order: arms → legs → body → head.

-The stickman flashes red for a few frames and has brief i-frames.
+The stickman flashes red for a few frames and has brief i-frames (invincibility).

 When all limbs are gone, the game ends.